-The Food and Drug Administration (FDA) has been considering making changes to its labeling rules with regard to generic drugs.
+The Food and Drug Administration (FDA) has considered changes to its labeling rules regarding generic drugs.
 The changes could provide generic drug users with more protection.

 Currently, those that have been injured by a brand-name drug can win compensation from the manufacturer if it can be shown that the drug was unreasonably dangerous or that the warning label did not disclose the risks properly.
 Those injured by a generic medicine?
 Not so much.
 Those injured by a generic medicine can’t hold the manufacturer liable as long as the drug maker used the same active ingredients and displayed the same warnings as the brand-name drug.
 Crazy, huh?